Regularity and inverse theorems for uniformity norms on compact abelian groups and nilmanifolds: Introduction

-\begin{remark} Following terminology introduced in \cite{Szegedy:HFA}, we say that a family of finite abelian groups $(\ab_i)_{i\in \mb{N}}$ is of \emph{characteristic} 0 if for every prime $p$ there are only finitely many indices $i$ such that $p$ divides the order of $\ab_i$.
-Our proof of Theorem \ref{thm:inverseZp-intro} can be adapted in a straightforward way to yield an analogue of this theorem where the groups $\mb{Z}_p$ are replaced by any family of characteristic 0.
-We omit the details in this paper. \end{remark} The paper has the following structure.
-In Section \ref{sec:ups} we recall some basic aspects of analysis on ultraproducts, and we outline its use in our proof of Theorem \ref{thm:reglem-intro}.
+The structure of the paper is as follows.
+In Section \ref{sec:ups} we recall some background on analysis in ultraproducts, and we outline its use in proving Theorem \ref{thm:reglem-intro}.
 In Section \ref{sec:ccax}, we analyze ultraproducts of \textsc{cfr} coset nilspaces to locate certain factors that have a cubic coupling structure.
-This will enable us to apply a structure theorem from \cite{CScouplings}, as a crucial step in our proof of Theorem \ref{thm:reglem-intro}.
-In Section \ref{sec:ctsmorphism}, we prove a new stability result for morphisms into \textsc{cfr} nilspaces, Theorem \ref{thm:rigid}, which is a central element in our proof of Theorem \ref{thm:reglem-intro} and seems to be also of intrinsic interest.
+This will enable us to apply our structure theorem from \cite{CScouplings}, as a crucial step in our proof of Theorem \ref{thm:reglem-intro}.
+In Section \ref{sec:ctsmorphism}, we prove a new stability result for morphisms into \textsc{cfr} nilspaces, Theorem \ref{thm:rigid}, which is central to our proof of Theorem \ref{thm:reglem-intro} and seems to be also of intrinsic interest.
 In Section \ref{sec:mps} we combine the above elements to prove Theorems \ref{thm:reglem-intro} and \ref{thm:inverse-intro}.
-Finally, in Section \ref{sec:Zp} we prove Theorem \ref{thm:inverseZp-intro}.
+In Section \ref{sec:Zp} we prove Theorem \ref{thm:inverseZp-intro}.

+\textbf{Acknowledgements.} We thank Terence Tao for useful feedback.
+The first-named author received funding from Spain’s MICINN project MTM2017-83496-P. The second-named author received funding from the European Research Council under the European Union’s Seventh Framework Programme (FP7/2007-2013)/ERC grant agreement 617747.
+The research was supported partially by the NKFIH ``Élvonal" KKP 133921 grant and partially by the Mathematical Foundations of Artificial Intelligence project of the National Excellence Programme (grant no. 2018-1.2.1-NKP-2018-00008).
+We also thank the anonymous referee for valuable feedback helping to improve this paper.